jlgerber/jlgerber.github.io/pages/editors/vi/intermediate.md

 ## Switching Buffers
 You can switch to a different buffer by typing `:b NUMBER` or ``:b NAME` (or `:buffer` but who likes to type more than they have to ?).
 You can use tab completion if you are attempting to switch by name.
+## Deleting Buffers
+You can delete a buffer using the `:bd[elete]` command (ie `:bd` or `:bdelete`).
+Without any arguments, it will delete the current buffer.
+However, you can supply it with a number or name.

 ## Buffer Commands
 Command | Effect